Machine Learning based Medical Image Deepfake Detection: A Comparative Study: Introduction

-\paragraph{} Pix2pix (\cite{DBLP:journals/corr/IsolaZZE16}) is a software developed by Isola et al. that focuses on synthesizing images by learning their input/output mappings, as well as the respective loss functions for training the mapping.
-In 2019, Mirsky et al. at Ben Gurion University developed CT-GAN (\cite{DBLP:journals/corr/abs-1901-03597}): a pix2pix (\cite{DBLP:journals/corr/IsolaZZE16}) based generative adversarial network framework capable of adding or removing cancer tumors from a patient's CT lung scans.
-These tampered scans were later subjected to three professional radiologists and AI screening.
-The authors of (\cite{DBLP:journals/corr/abs-1901-03597}) selected three radiologists, each with 2, 5, and 7 years of experience respectively, to diagnose a batch of scans with, and without tampering.
+Copy-move and image-splicing are two commonly used image tampering methods.
+Copy-move involves duplicating an area of non-interest over the target region, masking the region of interest from the viewer.
+This method can also be used to duplicate the target region and increase the frequency of regions of interest.
+Image-splicing follows a similar procedure to copy-move, difference being, the duplicated region of interest in image-splicing originates from an external image.
+With the advancement of machine learning and deep learning techniques, attackers now are capable of learning from collections of images to create an image that looks authentic to human viewers, by using generative adversarial networks (GANs).
+GANs, introduced by \citet{goodfellow2014generative}, consist of two neural networks which work against each other: the generator and the discriminator.
+The generator creates fake samples with the aim of deceiving the discriminator, and the discriminator learns to differentiate between real and fake samples.
+If applied to image tampering, the content of a 3D medical image can be easily altered maliciously in a realistic and automated way. \citet{DBLP:journals/corr/abs-1901-03597} developed a CT-GAN framework, which is capable of adding or removing cancer tumors from a patient's CT lung scans and can be executed by a malware autonomously.
+To evaluate the extent to which the CT-GAN attack can fool expert radiologists and state-of-the-art AI, in the case study, Mirsky et al. selected 3 radiologists, each with 2, 5, and 7 years of experience respectively, and a trained lung cancer AI screening model, which won the 2017 Kaggle Data Science Bowl (a 1 million competition for diagnosing lung cancer) \citep{DBLP:journals/corr/abs-1711-08324}, to diagnose a batch of scans with, and without tampering.
 This experiment was conducted through 2 distinct trials: blind and open.
 In the blind trial, the scan samples were provided to the radiologists with no knowledge of tampering.
 The results of the blind trial showed 99\% of tumor injected scans were misdiagnosed as malignant, and 94\% of tumor removed scans were misdiagnosed as benign.
-Once aware of the tampering mechanisms in an open trial, the misdiagnosis rates were 60\% and 87\% respectively.
-Also added as an AI detector was the winner of the 2017 Kaggle Data Science Bowl: a 1 million dollar competition for lung cancer detection (\cite{DBLP:journals/corr/abs-1711-08324}). (\cite{DBLP:journals/corr/abs-1901-03597}) verified this AI misdiagnosed 100\% of tampered scans.
-The nature of tampering using generative networks are clearly convincing, and indicate a higher degree of realism than generic tampering methods.
+Once made aware of the tampering mechanisms in an open trial, the misdiagnosis rates decreased to 60\% and 87\% respectively.
+In addition, they found the AI lung cancer screening model misdiagnosed 100\% of the tampered patients in the blind trial.
+These results go to show that current medical systems have become increasingly vulnerable to the image tampering attack.